 Grapplers Choice – Green Tea

-Green tea is coffees next door neighbor.
-For those that prefer a slightly lesser caffeine hit, or simply a different taste than coffee, green tea is usually the number one choice.
+Green tea is coffees next-door neighbor.
+For those that prefer slightly lesser caffeine hit, or simply a different taste than coffee, green tea is usually the number one choice.
 When it comes to people in Jiu-Jitsu training, green tea is far superior to other kinds of tea, and not just because of its caffeine content.

 A neat little trick to further unlock the magnificent potential of green tea is to throw in some lemon into it.
 The vitamin C from the lemon helps boost green tea’s antioxidant power very significantly.
 Plus, it adds some much-needed flavor.